shinshu-alps/rtl8852cu-20240510/README.md

 - HE control (allows 160 MHz channel width in AP mode)
 - USB mode control

+> [!NOTE]
+> Monitor mode is not supported.
+> Linux users that want good support for monitor mode in a dual band or tri-band
+> adapter should seek out USB WiFi adapters based on the mt7610u, mt7612u or mt7921au
+> chipsets.

 ### A FAQ is available in this repo with the name `FAQ.md`

 - Please read the FAQ and this document before posting issues.